hyc1984tw/Customer_missing_zipcode_reocvery/README.md

 All the sql codes made in this section are stored in this repository.

 ## 2- Customer residential zipcode prediction via Machine Learning Model
 Another solution is to make prediction on customer's missing zipcode via the built machine learning model.
-The zipcode prediction machine learning model has been built by the company's colleagues.
-Two supervised models were built in this project.
+The zipcode prediction machine learning model has been built by the data team of DKT Taiwan.
+Two supervised models were constructed, which are:
 * Model 1: Make prediction of residential city of the members.
 * Model 2: Make prediction of residential zipcode of the members after the model 1.

-We will first make predictions on residential city of the members who have missing zipcode information
+We will first allocate the member who have missing residential information to corresponding cities in Taiwan using Model 1.
+Once these members are allocated to the city in Taiwan, the second prediction will be made to predict their corresponding region in the city, which is the zipcode information.

-### 2.1 Data Collection
+### 2.1 Data Collection & Preprocessing

-cdp_mltable is the pre-processed tables for zipcode machine learning.

-### 2.2 Data Preprocessing
+In the data collection part, we will make query to gather the member data with missing residential zipcode information.
+These data includes the stores they visited in the past, the sum of money they spent, and visit in weekday or weekend etc..
+All the data are preprocessed and organised to the table with the format requried by the ML model predictions.

+All the sql code used for the query are saved in this repository.

 ### 2.3 ML Prediction
+The ML model is run by GCP.

+* MOdel 1 Predition results:

+* Model 2 Predition results:

+The entire flow of the ML process is shown below: